-- 8.1 The preparatory signal will be either a White flag or a "C" flag with a color flag and multiple sound signals.
-If a White flag is displayed, Mark W will be a white buoy.
-If a "C" flag is displayed with a color flag and multiple sound signals, Mark W will be a buoy that is the same color as the color flag displayed with the "C" flag.
-This changes C3.1. - 8.2 If there are five or more matches in a flight the warning signal for match 5 will be numeral pennant 8.
-This changes RRS C3.
+8.1 The preparatory signal will be either a white flag or a 'C' flag with a color flag and multiple sound signals.
+If a white flag is displayed, Mark W will be a white buoy.
+If a 'C' flag is displayed with a color flag and multiple sound signals, Mark W will be a buoy that is the same color as the color flag displayed with the 'C' flag.
+This changes RRS C3.1.